miguelraz/miguelraz.github.io/blog/juliatorust.md

 - [tokio](https://github.com/tokio-rs/tokio) deserves a mention as well for its capabilities for asynchronous programming, but I am not familiar enough with it to comment on it.
 Rust people get excited about it though!
 *NB*: It is non-trivial to compose `rayon` and `tokio` codes.
-- [egg](https://egraphs-good.github.io/) and related projects like [herbie](https://herbie.uwplse.org/): A wicked fast egraph matching engine - a great competitor and inspiration for the Symbolics.jl ecosystem. x=28)
+- [egg](https://egraphs-good.github.io/) and related projects like [herbie](https://herbie.uwplse.org/): A wicked fast egraph matching engine - a great competitor and inspiration for the Symbolics.jl ecosystem.
 - [MMtk and GCs](https://github.com/mmtk/mmtk-core): Garbage Collectors are a family of algorithms that share behaviour, and different strategies can be built atop of tweakable parameters.
 The promise for building a configurable, performant and battle-tested back-end for Garbage Collectors is alive with this project by Steve Blackburn and gang.
 If you haven't heard of [Immix](https://www.youtube.com/watch?v=73djjTs4sew&t=914s) or [Floorplan](https://github.com/RedlineResearch/floorplan), enjoy the rabbithole.
+If you're new to GCs, [this is a good starting point](https://www.cs.cornell.edu/courses/cs6120/2020fa/lesson/10/) for seasoned Julians.
 - [Rust CLI](https://zaiste.net/posts/shell-commands-rust/): Rust people feel comfortable working in the terminal, and they've taken that user experience Very Seriously and have a top notch performance and user experience for their command line CLIs.
 Here's a few of my favorites - you only need to `cargo install foo` and they should be properly installed on your system.
   - [rg](https://github.com/BurntSushi/ripgrep): SIMDified grep replacemnt tool (for some use cases).
 Includes colors!
   - [bat](https://github.com/sharkdp/bat): cat clone with tons more built-in syntax highlighting.